Can I Roll After-Tax 401(k) Funds to a Roth IRA?

 Other Rollover Options

-If you're retiring or separating from a company, you have other options beside a Roth IRA.
+If you're retiring or separating from a company, you have other options besides a Roth IRA.
 You could roll the funds into a traditional IRA, move them into a new company's 401(k) plan, or leave them where they are.
 Since 401(k) plans are portable, you don't have to do anything with the money until you're ready.
-The 60 day clock doesn't start until you start the transfer process.
+The 60-day clock doesn't start until you start the transfer process.

 For that reason, take your time, talk to a financial adviser, figure out the best way to rollover the funds, and then start the process.
 There's no need to do it as soon as you separate from the company, especially if you have a high balance.